orthanc-server/orthanc-setup-samples/docker/access-control/README.md

 This demo contains:

+- An `orthanc-for-admin` container connected to the same DB & storage with no access control configured.
+This Orthanc instance is used by administrator with full access and by scripts with full access too.
-- an `orthanc-for-users` container with:
+- an `orthanc-for-clients` container with:
   - the [authorization plugin](https://book.orthanc-server.com/plugins/authorization.html) enabled.
   - a python plugin overwriting the `tools/find` route to return only the resources the user has access to
+  - the OE2 user interface is not functional on this Orthanc since the auth-service is not implementing user profiles.
+  Users are authenticated through an `api-key` header (not basic auth).
+This Orthanc would typically be accessible from Dicom Web clients like Osirix.
 - an `authorization-service` that Orthanc will request to grant access to its resources.
 This autorization service would most likely be part of your web-app but should only be accessible to Orthanc (not from the external world).
-- another `orthanc-for-admin` container connected to the same DB & storage with no access control configured.
-This Orthanc instance is used by administrator with full access and by scripts with full access too.
-- another `orthanc-for-clients` container which is almost identical to `orthanc-for-users` although it does not provide any user interface and authenticate users through an `api-key` header (not basic auth).
-This Orthanc would typically be accessible from Dicom Web clients like Osirix.
 - a PostgreSQL container to handle the Orthanc index DB.
 - a Nginx container to act as a reverse proxy in-front of all Orthanc instances
 - a third independant Orthanc instance acting as a populator to ingest test data into this setup